Hawk Species at Hawk Mountain

-- American Kestrels do not build their own nests, but instead nest in cavities made by other birds, and in nestboxes built by humans.
+- Do not build their own nests, but instead nest in cavities made by other birds, and in nestboxes built by humans.

-- Some American Kestrels migrate long distances while others do not migrate at all.
+- Some Kestrels migrate long distances while others do not migrate at all.

-- In North America, male American Kestrels winter farther north than do female kestrels.
+- In North America, male Kestrels winter farther north than do female kestrels.

-- In winter, female American Kestrels hunt in more open, less wooded areas, than do
+- In winter, female Kestrels hunt in more open, less wooded areas, than do

-The American Kestrel is one of the best known, most frequently observed, and readily identifiable raptors in North America.
-Kestrels are conspicuous, colorful, open-habitat birds of prey about the size of a Mourning Dove.
-They occur throughout the Western Hemisphere from Alaska and Canada to southernmost South America.
+The American kestrel occurs throughout the Western Hemisphere from Alaska and Canada to southernmost South America.
 They are the smallest and most widespread falcons in North America.
 Kestrels can be found in most open habitats with adequate cavities for nesting and perches for hunting.
 The species readily adapts to human-modified environments, and is frequently seen in pastures and parklands perched along the road.
-Historically, American Kestrels have benefited from agricultural development.
+Historically, Kestrels have benefited from agricultural development.
 However, recent habitat changes including urbanization, suburbanization, and reforestation have the potential to reduce the amount of available habitat for the species.
-Identification Like other falcons, American Kestrels have long, pointed wings and long tails.
+Identification Like other falcons, Kestrels have long, pointed wings and long tails.